Dems hammering Trump overlook Obama administration's record of firing inspectors general

 Democrats have pointed out that Trump has also recently fired the acting inspector general for the Defense Department, Glenn Fine, as well as the intelligence community inspector general and the Department of Health and Human Services inspector general.
 The ouster of the intelligence community IG was perhaps most controversial, considering his role in notifying Congress of a complaint that eventually touched off impeachment proceedings.

 The Obama administration, however, also saw the departures of other IGs under conspicuous circumstances.
 "There has been a series of departures of inspectors general this year, prompting critics to charge that agencies are trying to quash criticism from the officials who are supposed to be their own in-house watchdogs," Politico reported in 2009.

+And the State Department went without a permanent inspector general for more than four years in the Obama administration, though the Washington Post reported that the agency's acting inspector general still conducted some probes.

+"In the job, he has doubled the department’s staff and carried out key investigations," the Post's editorial board wrote, referring to the acting inspector general of the State Department.
+"But fully instated inspectors general are far preferable to their acting counterparts, both substantively and symbolically."

 TRUMP RIPS INTO INTEL IG: A 'DISGRACE' TO IGs?

-Fred Weiderhold Jr., for example, was ousted as Amtrak's inspector general — but only after receiving $310,000 in a severance payment that severely restricted his ability to say anything negative about the agency.
+Meanwhile, Fred Weiderhold was ousted as Amtrak's inspector general in 2009 — but only after receiving $310,000 in a severance payment that severely restricted his ability to say anything negative about the agency.

 Weiderhold had reportedly found that Amtrak was mismanaging funds, including some $100 million in legal fees from 2002 to 2005.
 He stepped down, the Journal noted, "around the time a report he commissioned concluded that the ‘independence and effectiveness’ of the inspector general's office was ‘being substantially impaired’ by Amtrak managers."